This moist, delicious Zucchini Bread is the best way to use up zucchini! Easy to make in one bowl, flavorful and healthy!

 - cheesecloth- place zucchini in a cheesecloth and squeeze as much moisture as you can!

 - clean dish towel- method is the same as above.
 Make sure the towel is clean.

 - paper towel- if you don’t have either of the options listed above, this is a good back up.
 Be careful though as paper towel can easily rip when wet.
 You will need to work in batches and keep a hand underneath the towel in case it splits- you don’t want to lose all that previous zucc.
 You could also do this over a colander in the sink just in case.

 How many zucchinis do you need to shred for 2 cups of zucchini?

 This recipe calls for 2 cups of zucchini.
 So how many zucchinis do you need to pick up to make a loaf?
-This totally depends on the size of the zucchini you have, of course but generally about 2 small to medium-ish zucchinis will yield 2 cups shredded.
+This totally depends on the size of the zucchini you have, of course but generally about 2 small or 1 medium-ish zucchinis will yield 2 cups shredded.

 How do you know when zucchini bread is ready?